-- Underline the Trust's commitment to membership - Outline our vision for the next two years up to 2026 - Understand our current membership picture and the challenges - Identify actions to ensure we meet the challenges.
+- Underline the Trust's commitment to membership - Outline our vision for the next two years - Understand our current membership picture and the challenges - Identify actions to ensure we meet the challenges.

-This strategy was codesigned

-with Governors and Trust staff who were part of a workshop on 8 June 2023.
+This strategy was codesigned with Governors and Trust staff who were part of a workshop on 8 June 2023.
 It has also been shaped through engagement with members of the public at events over the summer and our Young Influencers Group.

-It also draws on the Foundation Trust Code of Governance and best practice identified nationally.
+It also draws on the FT Code of Governance and best practice identified nationally.

-Why does membership matter?
+3. Why does membership matter?